SHGliscor/3ds-bot/README.md

-## RE Bot Project Progress So Far
+## 3ds Bot Project Progress So Far

-The RE bot has moved from a basic prototype/mockup into a supervised detection and reporting tool.
+The 3ds bot has moved from a basic prototype/mockup into a supervised detection and reporting tool.
 It is currently designed to stay safe: report-only, portable-only, and input-locked.
 No RUN, touch, A/B, D-pad, battle, or catch automation has been enabled yet.

 ## Completed So Far